English Language Arts (ELA)

 Students in grade 4 are able to participate in chorus to enrich their musical experience.
 In this ensemble students improve their sight-reading skills, note and rhythm reading skills, hone their musical expression, practice teamwork and collaboration and learn performance etiquette and technique.

 Schoharie Elementary offers a comprehensive physical education which encourages physical development, healthy lifestyles and sportsmanship.
 Students are actively involved in instruction in physical fitness, exercise, nutrition, individual and team sports.

 Kindergarten – Grade 5

-Student progress is reported to parents through parent conferences and monthly reports.
+Student progress is reported to parents through parent conferences and mid-trimester reports.
 Progress reports provide parents with feedback on their child’s academic, social and physical growth and development.
 In addition to the report provided by the homeroom teacher, parents receive reports on their child’s progress in the fine arts and physical education curricular areas.